-Pastoral is a short lyric poem, a paradoxical snapshot of life on a local American street.
-It is a typical William Carlos Williams creation, a narrow field of short lines, the equivalent of a sketch or a quick painting, skilfully composed.
+'Pastoral' is a short lyric poem, a paradoxical snapshot of life on a local American street.
+It is a typical William Carlos Williams creation, a narrow field of short lines, the equivalent of a sketch or a quick painting, skillfully composed.

-- Yet, astute observation of specific things - sparrows, old man, dog dung, religious minister, pulpit - combines with imaginative feeling to produce a poem that is more complex than it appears at first sight.
+- Yet, astute observation of specific things—sparrows, old man, dog dung, religious minister, pulpit—combines with imaginative feeling to produce a more complex poem than appears at first sight.
 Things certainly do inspire ideas.

 The poem is acknowledged as a key work, among others, because it reflects the poet's rejection of the pre-modern poems full of rhyme and traditional metrics.
-Willams himself had started off as a rhyming poet but soon felt that this was a restriction on his imagination, so gave it up for free verse.
+Willams himself had started as a rhyming poet but soon felt that this was a restriction on his imagination, so he gave it up for free-verse.

-- Together with other modernists he pioneered a new poetics and left behind formal structures.
+- Together with other modernists, he pioneered new poetics and left behind formal structures.
 He began to focus on his local environment for inspiration and was soon writing his spontaneous poems, often written down on 'any piece of paper I can grab' and typed up.

 The definition of a pastoral poem has evolved over the centuries.
-Originally the ancient Greeks used a term we now know as bucolic, relating to herdsmen.
+Originally, the ancient Greeks used a term we now know as bucolic, relating to herders.
 Then the Roman poet Virgil wrote his Eclogues, which became known as pastoral poems, relating to shepherds and a romanticised idea of country life.

 Eventually, Elizabethan English poetry became the home of pastoral verse, where idealised countryside or a rural lifestyle and landscape were the focus for, typically, a hopeful romantic relationship.